gromacs/gromacs/docs/user-guide/environment-variables.rst

         emulate GPU runs by using algorithmically equivalent CPU reference code instead of GPU-accelerated functions.
 As the CPU code is slow, it is intended to be used only for debugging purposes.

-``GMX_ENABLE_DIRECT_GPU_COMM``
+``GMX_DISABLE_DIRECT_GPU_COMM``
-        Enable direct GPU communication in multi-rank parallel runs.
+        Disables the direct GPU communication in multi-rank parallel runs even when build and simulation setup support it.
-        Note that domain decomposition with GPU-aware MPI does not support multiple pulses along the second and third decomposition dimension, so for very small systems the feature will be disabled internally.

 ``GMX_ENABLE_STAGED_GPU_TO_CPU_PMEPP_COMM``
         Use a staged implementation of GPU communications for PME force